Construction and Classification of Holomorphic Vertex Operator Algebras: Schellekens' list

 we find that the coefficient of degree $2$ in the Taylor expansion of $P(\tau,z)$ is $(2\pi i)^2$ times

 Since the space of modular forms for ${\SL}_2(\Z)$ of weight $14$ is spanned by

 this implies

 which gives the first equation in the theorem.
-Comparing the coefficients at $q^0$ and $q^2$ and using $\dim(V_2) = 196884$ we obtain the second equation of the theorem.
-Looking at higher orders in $z$ and using the relations between the coefficients of modular forms we can derive the other equations. \eop\ \end{cor} {\em Proof:} The first equation of Theorem \ref{scheq} gives
+The second equation is clear.
+Comparing the coefficients at $q^0$ and $q^2$ we obtain the third equation of the theorem.
+Looking at higher orders in $z$ and using the relations between the coefficients of modular forms we can derive the remaining relations. \eop\ \end{cor} {\em Proof:} The first equation of Theorem \ref{scheq} gives